copyleft-org/copyleft-guide/README.md

 HTML output will be in the public_html directory and a PDF file will be in  comprehensive-gpl-guide.pdf.

+You may need to first install texlive, tex4ht and a few other things.
+On Debian-based systems, this command may work as root:

+    # aptitude install texlive-full make tex4ht

 You can also [download a prebuilt PDF file](http://ebb.org/bkuhn/articles/copyleft-book.pdf).

 Note the